-For a list of the items and more details, see Exline, Pargament, Grubbs, and Yali (2014).
+For a list of the items and more details, see the reference below (Exline, Pargament, Grubbs, & Yali, 2014).

 Following is a quote from page 208 of the 2014 article, which describes the six domains.
 I have added bold text to help readers identify each domain.
 Note, r/s is a common abbreviation for religious/spiritual.

 The measure assesses six domains of r/s struggle: divine (negative emotion centered on beliefs about God or a perceived relationship with God), demonic (concern that the devil or evil spirits are attacking an individual or causing negative events), interpersonal (concern about negative experiences with religious people or institutions; interpersonal conflict around religious issues), moral (wrestling with attempts to follow moral principles; worry or guilt about perceived offenses by the self), doubt (feeling troubled by doubts or questions about one’s r/s beliefs), and ultimate meaning (concern about not perceiving deep meaning in one’s life).The Brief RCOPE also contains items related to spiritual struggles but is more focused on coping than the RSS I reviewed here.
 Also note, in the article about the RSS (Exline et al., 2014), the authors view negative religious coping as another way of framing RS struggles.

 See the references for a complete list of the items and the domains.
 See the quote above for a description of the items within each of the six domains.